 Setting AET gantry rates

-MassDOT is not implementing a toll increase; the goal in setting gantry rates is to remain revenue neutral, maintaining existing revenue collection is to be substantially equal to what had been collected prior to AET.
+MassDOT is not implementing a toll increase.
+The goal in setting gantry rates was to remain revenue neutral, maintaining existing revenue collection to be substantially equal to what had been collected prior to AET.
 However, individual drivers may see their tolls decrease, stay the same or increase for a given trip from point to point within the Turnpike since tolls will be charged and collected at gantries that vary from current toll locations.
 This change in the location of toll collections required MassDOT to set the rates that will be charged at each gantry.
-As part of the effort to keep the tolling changes revenue neutral, AET rates will be set so that passenger vehicles with E-ZPassMA transponders traveling from the New York border to Boston will pay less after AET is in effect than they did before; E-ZPassMA customers currently pay $6.60; under AET they will pay $6.15.
+As part of the effort to keep the tolling changes revenue neutral, AET rates have been set so that passenger vehicles with E-ZPassMA transponders traveling from the New York border to Boston will pay less after AET is in effect than they did before.
+E-ZPassMA customers currently pay $6.60, under AET they will pay $5.95.

 How were gantry rates set?

-Gantry rates were developed by calculating the per mile cost of travel on different sections of I-90 and setting rates at each gantry to be as close to that per mile cost of travel today, making adjustments to address issues of toll equity and the need to ensure that total revenue generated on the Western Turnpike and Metropolitan Highway System each remain substantially equal to the total revenue generated by the current toll system.
+Gantry rates were developed by calculating the per mile cost of travel on different sections of I-90.
+Setting rates at each gantry will be as close to that per mile cost of travel today, making adjustments to address issues of toll equity.
+Total revenue generated on the Western Turnpike and Metropolitan Highway System will remain substantially equal to the total revenue generated by the current toll system.
 MassDOT held seven public hearings during September 2016 to solicit public input and received comment from the MassDOT Tollpayer Advocate before the new rate structure was finalized by members of the MassDOT Board of Directors on October 6, 2016.